howdycrystalm/portfolio/README.md

 ## Acknowledgments

 Thanks to HTML5 UP for the beautiful template.
-It looks great, and was easy to customize to suite my needs.
+It looks great, and was easy to customize to suit my needs.

 Forty by HTML5 UP
 html5up.net | @ajlkn